redis/redis-doc/commands/sort.md

 SORT mylist BY weight_* GET object_* GET #
 ```

+## Restrictions for using external keys with Sort command

+When enabling `Redis cluster-mode` there is no way to garantee the exsistence of
+the external keys on the node which the command is processed on.
+In case the
+`cluster-enabled` configuration is set to `yes` any use of `GET` or `BY`
+which reference external key pattern will cause the command to fail with error.

+Starting from Redis 7.0,  any use of `GET` or `BY` which reference external key pattern
+will only be allowed in case the current user running the command has full key read permissions.
+Full key read permissions can be set for the user by, for example, specifing `'%R~*'` or `'~*`
+with the relvant command access rules.
+You can check the `ACL SETUSER` command mannual for
+more information on setting ACL access rules.

+In case of no full key read permission the `SORT` and `SORT_RO` commands might fail
+with error.
+For example:

+    > ACL SETUSER alice on NOPASS +sort ~weight_* ~mylist
+        OK
+    > AUTH alice
+        OK
+    > SORT mylist BY weight_*
+        (error) NOPERM this user has no permissions to access one of the keys used as arguments

 ## Storing the result of a SORT operation

 By default, `SORT` returns the sorted elements to the client.